 Most conventional lenders look for a credit score of at least 640, but a credit score of 620 is often a common credit score benchmark for government-backed loans (like the Federal Housing Administration, U.S. Department of Veterans Affairs and the U.S. Department of Agriculture).

-If your score is subpar, and even if it isn’t (everyone’s credit can be improved), you can start improving your credit scores by using Credit.com’s free credit report card, which offers you two free credit scores, updated monthly, plus your very own credit report card that tells you how you’re doing in the five key areas that are included on your credit report and determine your credit score — payment history, debt usage, credit age, account mix and inquiries.
+If your score is subpar, and even if it isn’t (everyone’s credit can be improved), you can start improving your credit scores by using Credit.com’s free credit report card, which offers you two free credit scores, updated every 14 days, plus your very own credit report card that tells you how you’re doing in the five key areas that are included on your credit report and determine your credit score — payment history, debt usage, credit age, account mix and inquiries.

 It’s also a good idea to pull your credit reports, which you can do for free every year at AnnualCreditReport.com.
 Be sure to review it closely for any errors or discrepancies and then dispute any items that are inaccurate.

 2. Find Out What Can You Afford

 Getting pre-approved for a loan can help you determine how much mortgage you can qualify for, but that doesn’t necessarily mean that’s what you can afford.
 That’s because lenders look at your credit, income, debts and assets, but don’t take into account your own personal spending and savings habits (you can use this calculator to help you determine just how much you can afford).